The Ultimate Guide to Hiring Virtual Assistants in 2025

 • You can hire for specialized skills like web development and graphic design

-If you want a local virtual assistant—one can you can meet with in person and perform local tasks like deliveries and errands, you may be able to find a freelancer in your local market.
+If you want a local virtual assistant—one you can meet in person and who can perform local tasks like deliveries and errands—you may be able to find a freelancer in your local market.

-The disadvantages of directly hiring freelance virtual assistants have to do with time and risk.
+The disadvantages of directly hiring freelance virtual assistants are time and risk.

 • You have to spend time recruiting, interviewing, and vetting candidates